 The Santa Cruz Trek is a great introductory multi-day trek to what Huaraz has to offer.
 On the Santa Cruz trek, you will pass by many local villages that live in the Cordillera Blanca and have some stunning views of the beautiful snow-capped mountains nearby.

 The Santa Cruz duration is usually about 3 to 4 days, with each day composed of 3 to 8 hours of hiking, depending on your fitness level.
 You definitely want to be acclimatized and trained for this hike.

 The Santa Cruz trek is also a Huaraz trek you can do independently, but please be prepared and have some experience with high-altitude independent trekking!

 The Cordillera Huayhuash Trek is the most impressive multi-day trek in Huaraz.
-And let me tell you, it is definitely the most beautiful trek I have ever seen in my life.
+It is probably the most beautiful trek you will ever seen in your life.
 Travelers fly from all over the world just to hike this trek and see the beauty it has to offer with their own eyes.

 Though not as difficult as the Mt.
 Everest hike, The Cordillera Huayhuash trek is pretty much the Mt.Everest trek of Peru.

 On the trek, you will see Peru’s second-highest mountain, Yerupaja, sitting at 6634m.
 You will also see Siula Grande, made famous by the book and movie, “Touching the Void.”

 There are many variations of the Huayhuash trek but the most common one is 130 km (81 miles) in 9 to 10 days.
 Though I have heard of a 4-day Huayhuash trek as well as a 12-day Huayhuash trek.
 The travel agencies will have more information on that.